payoneer/EFDbContextMappingsExtraction/README.md

   --json                                 Show JSON output -p|--project <PROJECT>                 The project to use.
 Defaults to the current working directory.
   -s|--startup-project <PROJECT>         The startup project to use.
 Defaults to the current working directory.
-  --context-assembly <assembly>          path to the assemmly containing the dbcontext --startup-assembly <assembly>          path to the assemmly containing the startup --framework <FRAMEWORK>                .NETCoreApp | .NETFramework --ef-version <EFVersion>               EF6 | EFCore --configuration <CONFIGURATION>
+  --context-assembly <assembly>          path to the assembly containing the dbcontext --startup-assembly <assembly>          path to the assembly containing the startup --framework <FRAMEWORK>                .NETCoreApp | .NETFramework --ef-version <EFVersion>               EF6 | EFCore --configuration <CONFIGURATION>